Leading causes of death in Asia

-The Asian population is huge and so is the scale of suffering.
-We know how to relieve the suffering, but somehow are doing very little to transform this knowledge into action.
-As a result, around 11 million Asians a year will die in pain and distress because they lack access to pain medications.
+The population in Asia is huge and by 2060, there will be more than 1.2 billion Asian people aged 65 and older.
+While knowledge of how to relieve suffering at the end of life has been strengthened over the years, there has been little done to transform this knowledge into action.
+As a result, around 11 million Asians a year will die in pain and distress per year because they lack access to pain medications.

-The Lien Collaborative's specialist volunteers bring palliative care and training to Bangladesh, Myanmar and Sri Lanka.
+The Lien Collaborative's specialist volunteers bring palliative care and training to Myanmar, Bangladesh, Sri Lanka and are continuing to expand efforts in India, China, Bhutan, Timor-Leste and Laos.
 When international experts and local stakeholders work together to develop palliative care capacity in government-run health systems, the barriers to pain relief and humane care can be removed.

 Palliative care needs in Asia